 Now updated for 2015!
 Whether it’s a formal gathering or an intimate family dinner, these delicious recipes are perfect for celebrating the holidays with food allergies or celiac disease.
 The rest of the family will be thankful for them, too.
 All recipes are free of gluten and the top allergens.
 Mains for the Thanksgiving […]

 So your allergic teen wants a job this summer.
 Here’s how to stay safe while making some money.
 It all went by so fast.
 One day, I was guiding my little boy as he learned to navigate the elementary school system with food allergies.
 The next, he was in high school, asserting his independence.
 While we had always encouraged Julian […]

 Q: I’m a teenager with severe allergies to tree nuts and sesame seeds.
 If my boyfriend eats something that I’m allergic to, how much time should we wait before kissing?
 Dr. Sharma: Dating can sometimes pose challenges for teens with food allergies, and kissing has been found to sometimes cause allergic reactions.
 In two studies between […]

 “Your son has more than a dozen food allergies.
 Some are life-threatening.”
-It has been nine years since I heard those disturbing words, uttered by one of the country’s leading pediatric allergists.
+It has been more than a decade since I heard those disturbing words, uttered by one of the country’s leading pediatric allergists.
 In an instant, my life changed.
 Thoughts of every upcoming birthday, vacation and holiday flashed before me as impossible dreams.
-I had no idea howl could make a life for a little boy […]
+I had no idea how I could make a life […]

 Q: As a baby, my son was diagnosed with a cow’s milk allergy and now, at age 4, had a reaction to cashews and the allergist has diagnosed him with a nut allergy.
 Is this type of food allergy progression common? might he gain more allergies?
 Dr. Sicherer: About 35 percent of infants with a milk […]